LOCAL SPEAKERS

 Kim has been working as a cancer nurse for over 30 years and has a special interest in addressing unmet needs, improving symptom burden and improving long term outcomes for cancer survivors.
 Her research interest focuses on the experience of cancer survivors and the difference that multidisciplinary care can make.

-Dr Remy Lim
+Dr. Remy Lim

 Remy is a radiologist based in Auckland NZ.
 Following completion of his radiology training in Auckland, he underwent a 2 year fellowship at Memorial Sloan-Kettering Cancer Center, New York, gaining skills in Oncology reporting and found his calling in life with PET/CT reporting and research.
 In 2024, Remy was awarded a research grant from Breast Cancer Foundation NZ and is currently the principal investigator for LUMINA study, which aims to evaluate the impact of FAPI PET/CT on patients with locally advanced lobular breast cancer.

-Dr Mike Lin
+Dr. Mike Lin

 Mike is a Consultant Endocrinologist and Staff Specialist at Royal Prince Alfred Hospital, Sydney, and a PhD Candidate at the Garvan Institute of Medical Research and St Vincent’s Clinical School of Medicine.
 He has a clinical and academic focus on metabolic bone disease, with his doctoral research centred on optimising osteoporosis treatment strategies in individuals with multimorbidity.

-Dawid Naud
+Dawid Naude

 Dawid Naude is a trailblazer in business, disruption, and innovation, shaping the future by translating AI’s potential into real world impact.
 Committed to making AI exciting, accessible, and impossible to ignore, he helps organisations to make every employee more productive, reimagine what’s possible, and achieve breakthrough innovation.
 As the CEO and Founder of Pathfindr - Australia’s leading, AFR Award-Winning AI accelerator, Dawid is one of the country’s foremost AI innovators, educators, and implementers.
-With an infectious energy and a gift for making the complex feel simple, his keynotes have built a reputation for exciting audiences into action.

 Lindsay Page